-In 2016 RightShip introduced all customers to the next generation vetting tool, RightShip Qi.
+In 2016 RightShip introduced the next generation vetting tool, RightShip Qi.
 Pronounced ‘key’ – and an acronym for Quality Index – this predictive online platform is all about improving maritime safety and efficiency.Read More

 RightShip Qi harnesses big data, predictive analytics and real-time risk assessments to better target substandard maritime performance.
 Vast quantities of ever-changing data are analysed by sophisticated algorithms to spot patterns and draw conclusions from data sets too large, diverse and dynamic for analysis with previous technology.